Meet the Team

 OPERATIONS TEAM

-Jared Sheehan, Distribution & Logistics Manager
+Jared Sheehan, Transportation & Logistics Manager

 Jared has a background supporting inventory and operations for both small businesses and the nonprofit sector.
 He's excited to return to the nonprofit world to help the Gleaners with food distribution!
 In his spare time, Jared enjoys watching movies, composing music, and playing the piano and guitar. |